|Main Phone Number

 The Community Development Coordinator oversees planning duties.
 Information about the City code, including planning and zoning, can be obtained from this office.

 The Building Inspector oversees building duties.
-Information about the City code, building regulations and inspections can be obtained from Dennis.
+Information about the City code, building regulations and inspections can be obtained from the Inspector.
 Permits for signs, banners and encroachments are issued by the Inspector.

 Public Works Director